kametepe/docker-swarm-nodejs/README.md

 }).listen(8080);
 ```

+#### Create Dockerfile
-Now we need to dockerize the app, so we’ll create a file named Dockerfile with the following code:
+Now we need to dockerize the app, we’ll create a file named Dockerfile with the following code:

 ```docker
 FROM node